 Intelligence Collection & Analysis Process

-Competence Centres
+Distributd Competence Centres

 For the last 5 years, EGI was focused on setting up all organisational aspects of what has now become a sustainable infrastructure while simultaneously putting into place all of the processes and procedures for delivering services to its customers (mainly large research communities).
 However, one fundamental difference to the predecessor projects (EGEE), which had early adopter communities part of the project, this was not the case within EGI-InSPIRE.